 Attributes of the Green Headlands recorded include flowers for pollinators, seeds for birds, legumes fixing nitrogen and tap rooted plants helping to improve the structure of the soils.

-Head of farming at the GWCT, Phil Jarvis, highlighted the Green Headlands have been relatively easy to establish and manage with minimal inputs or effort.
+Phil Jarvis, formerly Head of Farming at the GWCT, highlighted the Green Headlands have been relatively easy to establish and manage with minimal inputs or effort.
 A quick cultivation and then drill was all that was required, with only the predominantly fodder radish green headland mix receiving 30 kg/ha N in the seedbed to get a good start.